stephentown42/stephentown42.github.io/about.md

-## About Me

-Since 2007, my research has focused on how networks of neurons come together in the brain to turn sensory signals into understanding and natural behaviours.
-My goal has been to develop fundamental knowledge through basic research on biological systems that can shape future development of technological and healthcare applications.

 I work in a variety of programming languages including Python, SQL, R and Matlab to create data pipelines and machine learning models.
+These models are designed to capture the drivers of sensory perception, measured using a variety of behavioral and neurophysiological methods.
+I have published insights from my research in a number of peer-reviewed scientific journals, with the goal of furthering our fundamental understanding of brain function so that we can develop healthcare technologies to fight disease and enhance cognition.

 - [LinkedIn](www.linkedin.com/in/stephen-town/)
 - [GitHub](github.com/stephentown42)